-- o The format is based on JSON objects in order to allow a writer to include or exclude parts of the format at will.
+- The format is based on JSON objects in order to allow a writer to include or exclude parts of the format at will.
 No object members are ever required. - o This format is purposely overly-general.
-Protocols and applications that use this format are expected to use only a subset of the items defined here. - o All members whose values that are always 16 bits or shorter (even booleans) are represented by JSON integers. - o The encoding for the DNS object is ASCII as described in [RFC0020].
-This is done to prevent an attempt to use a different encoding such as UTF-8 for octets in names or data. - o Values for domain names and RDATA can be expressed using the decimal escaping ("\DDD") defined in [RFC1035], although this can lead to processing problems due to the escaping rules for JSON. - o Names of items that have string values can have an "HEX" or "B64" appended to them to indicate a non-ASCII encoding of the value.
+A protocols or application that uses this format is expected to use only a subset of the items defined here, and is expected to define its own profile from this format. - o The format allows that transform through JSON would permit recreation of the wire content of the message. - All members whose values that are always 16 bits or shorter are represented by JSON integers.
+One-bit values are represented as JSON booleans. - o The encoding for the DNS object is ASCII as described in [RFC0020].
+This is done to prevent an attempt to use a different encoding such as UTF-8 for octets in names or data. - o Names of items that have string values can have "HEX" appended to them to indicate a non-ASCII encoding of the value.
 Names that end in "HEX" have values stored in base16 encoding (hex with uppercase letters) defined in [RFC4648].
-This is particularly useful for RDATA that is binary.
-Names that end in "B64" have values stored in base64url encoding defined in [RFC4648].
-This is particularly useful for RDATA that very long (such as cryptographic keys) or entire records. - o All field names used in [RFC1035] are used in this format as-is.
+This is particularly useful for RDATA that is binary. - o All field names used in [RFC1035] are used in this format as-is, including their capitalization.
 Names not defined in [RFC1035] generally use "camel case". - o The same data may be represented in multiple object members multiple times.
 For example, there is a member for the octets of the DNS message header, and there are members for each named part of the header.
-A message object can thus inadvertently have inconsistent data, such as a header member whose value does not match the value of the first bits in the entire message member. - o The design explicitly allows for the description of malformed DNS messages.
+A message object can thus inadvertently have inconsistent data, such as a header member whose value does not match the value of the first bits in the entire message member. - o It is acceptable that there are multiple ways to represent the same data.
+This is done to allow application designers to choose what fields are best for them, and to even allow them to allow multiple representations.
+That is, there is no "better" way to represent DNS data, so this design doesn't prefer specific representations.

+- The design explicitly allows for the description of malformed DNS messages.
 This is important for systems that are logging messages seen on the wire, particularly messages that might be used as part of an attack.
-A few examples of malformed DNS messages include:

-- \ an RR that has an RDLENGTH of 4 but an RDATA whose length is longer than 4 (if it is the last RR in a message) - \ a DNS message whose QDCOUNT is 0 - \ a DNS message whose QDCOUNT is large but there are insufficient bytes after the header - \ a DNS message whose length is less than 12 octets, meaning it doesn't even have a full header - o An object in this format can have zero or more of the members defined here; that is, no members are required by the format itself.
+A few examples of malformed DNS messages include: - an RR that has an RDLENGTH of 4 but an RDATA whose length is longer than 4 (if it is the last RR in a message) - a DNS message whose QDCOUNT is 0 - a DNS message whose ANCOUNT is large but there are insufficient bytes after the header - a DNS message whose length is less than 12 octets, meaning it doesn't even have a full header - o An object in this format can have zero or more of the members defined here; that is, no members are required by the format itself.
 Instead, profiles that use this format might have requirements for mandatory members, optional members, and prohibited members from the format.
-Also, this format does not prohibit members that are not defined in this format; profiles of the format are free to add new members in the profile.

-This document defines DNS messages, not zone files.
-A later specification could be written to extend it to represent zone files.
+Also, this format does not prohibit members that are not defined in this format; profiles of the format are free to add new members in the profile. - o This document defines DNS messages, not the zone files described in [RFC1035].
+A different specification could be written to extend it to represent zone files.
+Note that DNS zone files allow escaping of octet values using "\DDD" notation, but this specification does not allow that; when encoding from a zone file to this JSON format, you need to do a conversion for many types of values.